-Travel is a wonderful thing to do.
-Traveling with a purpose like trying to discover more about your genealogy can add new meaning and dimension to your travel.
+Travel is a wonderful thing to experience.
+Traveling with a purpose, like trying to discover more about your genealogy, can add new meaning and dimension to your travel.

-Research about your ancestor’s homeland is an essential part of any genealogical travel.
-It is important you do your research on your ancestor’s hometown before your travel to that location.
-If you are not sure where to start to look, consider getting a DNA test.
+Research about your ancestor’s homeland is essential to any genealogical travel.
+You must do your research on your ancestor’s hometown before your travel to that location.
+If you are unsure where to look, consider getting a DNA test.

-If you want to find your ancestors and travel to see where they had once lived, this takes a lot of time and effort.
-You need to do a lot of research and investigation before you start on your genealogy travels.
+If you want to find your ancestors and travel to see where they once lived, this takes a lot of time and effort.
+You must do a lot of research and investigation before starting your genealogy travels.

-If you had that detailed information, then you have a very good chance of not only finding information on that ancestor but maybe even on other family members.
-Many times when you find a gravesite of one ancestor you will find graves nearby of other ancestors.
+If you had that detailed information, you could find information on that ancestor and maybe even on other family members.
+When you find a gravesite of one ancestor, you will find graves nearby of other ancestors.

-Most people will have more than one homeland to visit when they are traveling to find their ancestors.
-Unless both of your parents came from the same country, and the exact same hometown.
-There could be several hometowns and villages to even visit in one country or location.
+Most people would have more than one homeland to visit when traveling to find their ancestors unless both of their parents came from the same country and the same hometown.
+There could be several hometowns and villages in one country or location.

 Here is some research you can do about your ancestor’s homeland before you travel:

-It is important that you try to get specific records of your ancestor’s homeland location before you start your travels.
+You must try to get specific records of your ancestor’s homeland location before you start your travels.
 Come to your travels with that information in hand.
-If you are looking at the wrong place or worse yet for the wrong person it could end up being a wasted trip.
+If you are looking at the wrong place or, worse yet, for the wrong person, it could end up being a wasted trip.

 In some areas of the world, the local records may be the only records you can find on your family’s genealogy.
-But if you are looking in the wrong place from the start it will be very hard to find anything.
+But it will be tough to find anything if you are looking in the wrong place from the start.

-Genealogical research is also about the local history of the place you are visiting.
+Genealogical research is also about the local history of the place you visit.
 Did your ancestors leave their country or homeland because they were starving to death and felt they had no choice?
-Was it was a war that caused them to flee?
+Was it a war that caused them to flee?

-I find that today discovering new places is easier than it has ever been.
+I find that discovering new places today is easier than ever.
 There are a lot of wonderful historical documentaries, YouTube Channels, and even books or podcasts.
 All of these can give you some very good local historical knowledge.

-If you are traveling to another part of the world, it is important that you also do some research about your ancestor’s culture.
-Shinzo Abe, the Japanese statesman when speaking about our ancestors and our culture has said:
+If you are traveling to another part of the world, it is essential that you also do some research about your ancestor’s culture.
+Shinzo Abe, the Japanese statesman, when speaking about our ancestors and our culture, has said:

-if you really want to understand your ancestor’s lives then it is very important that you also take the time to understand their culture.
+if you want to understand your ancestors’ lives, then it is very important that you also take the time to understand their culture.
 Culture will help to give you insights into who they are.

 A genealogy test can help you to know exactly where you are from.
-If you were adopted or your family did not talk about their homeland or where they came or maybe they just have no idea, you may want to consider taking a DNA test.
+If you were adopted or your family did not talk about their homeland or where they came or maybe they have no idea, you may want to take a DNA test.
 Some genealogists suggest that you consider taking several genealogy tests so that you can compare the results.

 Here are some DNA tests you can consider:

-- Ancestry.com – Ancestry.com has quite a large database of people who have taken their DNA tests.
+- Ancestry.com – Ancestry.com has quite an extensive database of people who have taken their DNA tests.
 This is good as it means you may be able to find more genetic matches.
-Many times they will run specials so the tests are not so expensive (59 to 99 USD).
+They will often run specials so the tests are not so expensive (59 to 99 USD).
 Find out more by clicking here.

-- 23 and Me – 23 and Me not only have the DNA tests for finding your ancestors but they also have some tests that can help predict your health and fitness issues.
-Depending on what test you want it can cost from 99 to 499 USD.
+- 23 and Me – 23 and Me has DNA tests for finding your ancestors and some tests that can help predict your health and fitness issues.
+Depending on what test you want, it can cost from 99 to 499 USD.

-- CRI Genetics – CRI Genetics is considered to be one of the better DNA tests on the market.
-Like 23 and Me they also look at things other than ancestors but also your health and fitness and other traits.
-Their cost is about 99 USD and they may run some specials.
+- CRI Genetics – CRI Genetics is considered one of the market’s better DNA tests.
+Like 23 and Me, they also look at things other than ancestors, your health, fitness, and other traits.
+Their cost is about 99 USD, and they may run some specials.
 You can find out more by clicking here.

-- Family Tree DNA – Family Tree DNA has a very large database of over 2 million records.
-It is known for their Y-DNA and mitochondrial DNA and is the most popular autosomal DNA.
+- Family Tree DNA – Family Tree DNA has an extensive database of over 2 million records.
+It is known for its Y-DNA and mitochondrial DNA and is the most popular autosomal DNA.
 You can find out more about their DNA testing by clicking here.

-You can read our blog on Genealogy DNA Tests and Testing – Read This Before You Buy by clicking here In our blog you can find out more about each of these companies and to also learn all about DNA for genealogy and discovering your ethnicity.
+You can read our blog on Genealogy DNA Tests and Testing – Read This Before You Buy by clicking here In our blog, you can find out more about each of these companies and learn all about DNA for genealogy and discovering your ethnicity.